 Notice that there’s a bit of an inflection point on the Day 4 mark?
 This means that if you focus on activating a user on day 0, and then retaining a user on days 1 to 3, there’s a high likelihood that you’ll reduce the leakiness in your first week’s retention bucket.

-Part 2 will cover other types of cohort analyses, but in my experience, the first week analysis is the most important and most actionable to a GH.
-At Fling, we were able to double week 1 and month 1 retention by simply focusing on the first few days on the platform.
+Part 2 will cover other types of cohort analyses, but in my experience, the first week analysis is the most important and most actionable.
+When I increased retention at both Fling and Fitocracy, we were able to see great gains in week 1 and month 1 retention by simply focusing on the first few days on the platform.
 It all comes down to a user’s first experience.
 You might have the best restaurant in the world, but if you accidentally serve someone a shit meal on their first visit, they’re unlikely to return.